 Located on the Okavango river, below the Popa rapids offering stunning views of the rapids.
 Restaurant, bar, pool and 15 tented rooms with balcony and tea/coffee making facilities.

 One of the world’s great hotels, known as ‘The Grand Old Lady of the Falls’ and a member of the exclusive ‘Leading Hotels of the World’, this 5-star hotel is steeped in history and tradition.
 Fine dining and casual restaurants, afternoon teas on the terrace, pool and gardens, a short walk to the falls and WiFi (free).
-161 air-conditioned rooms with private facilities, hairdryer, safe and satellite TV.
+161 air-conditioned rooms with hairdryer, safe and satellite TV.

 On occasion, alternative hotels/lodges on the same standard may be substituted.